/ Brand Kit

 • Slate 400 — tertiary text.
 Captions, metadata, timestamps ("Updated 2h ago"), source citations, helper text under form fields, disabled-state labels.

-• Slate 700–950 — extremely rare; used only when an element specifically needs a desaturated dark variant the Indigo ramp can't supply.
+• Slate 700–950 — extremely rare; used only when an element specifically needs a desaturated dark variant the Brand Primary ramp can't supply.

 Gold · use for

 • Gold 100–200 — warm contrast slide backgrounds in formal pitch decks.
-The sand-coloured rest from the navy → emerald cadence.
+The sand-coloured rest from the navy → green cadence.

 • Gold 300–500 — the "Social" pillar dot in ESG contexts, and similar single-purpose semantic markers.